OpenDataServices/flatten-tool/docs/unflatten.rst

-Although both `Healthy Cafe` and `Vegetarian Cafe` are under a column that resolves to `/cafe/0/name`, the rules described in the previous section explain why noth are present in the output and why `Healthy Cafe` comes before `Vegetarian Cafe`.
+Although both `Healthy Cafe` and `Vegetarian Cafe` are under a column that resolves to `/cafe/0/name`, the rules described in the previous section explain why both are present in the output and why `Healthy Cafe` comes before `Vegetarian Cafe`.